Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 ```
 {kotlin-runnable="true"}

-#### Define custom serial names for subclasses
+## Define custom serial names for subclasses

-By default, Kotlin serialization uses the fully qualified class name as the type discriminator property value for polymorphic subclasses.
+By default, Kotlin serialization uses the fully qualified class name as the class discriminator value for polymorphic subclasses in both closed and open polymorphic hierarchies.
 This value can change if you refactor the class.

-You can [customize their serial names](serialization-customization-options.md#customize-serial-names) with the [`@SerialName`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serial-name/) annotation.
+To keep the class discriminator value stable, define a custom serial name with the [`@SerialName`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serial-name/) annotation.

-> Each serializable class must have a unique`@SerialName`.
-Don't reuse the same name for different classes, even across separate polymorphic hierarchies.
+> Each serializable class must have a unique `@SerialName`.
+> Don't reuse the same name for different classes, even across separate polymorphic hierarchies.
+>
-> Otherwise, encoding or decoding functions throw an `IllegalStateException`.
+> Otherwise, encoding or decoding functions throw an `IllegalStateException` if the same name is reused within the same hierarchy, while reusing the same name across separate hierarchies can lead to subtle serialization issues.
 >
 {style="warning"}